tinaaa071/Case-Study-ppt/slides.md

 </div>

 <!--
-For the course application, I designed a progress bar to show the steps, so users always know how many steps are left.
+For the course application, I designed a progress bar to show the steps, so users can know how many steps are left.

-And the registration system is dynamic — it switches between individual and group registration templates depending on the number of people.
+And the application system can switches between individual and group registration templates depending on the number of people.
 -->

 ---